Blog

 Jackson County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 6 and first fall frost is November 19.

-Jackson County County sits in USDA Zone 9a.
+Jackson County sits in USDA Zone 9a.
 Larkspur grows reliably in zones 2a through 10b, so it's a good fit here.

-Can Larkspur grow in Jackson County County's climate?
+Can Larkspur grow in Jackson County's climate?

 🌱